Four Downs with Bob Condotta and Adam Jude: Answering four questions after Seahawks’ stunning loss to the Giants

 1. What’s wrong with Russell Wilson?

 Condotta: Unquestionably, Wilson has not been the same player of late.
 There are any number of ways to detail that, but here are a couple basic ones.
-In the first seven games of the season Wilson had a touchdown-to-interception rate of 26-to-6.
+In the first seven games of the season Wilson had a touchdown-to-interception ratio of 26-to-6.
 In the five games since it’s 6-to-5.
 Wilson’s interception Sunday — which, granted, may not have been his fault but fit the tone of the day — was his 11th of the season, tying a career high.
 His interception rate of 2.5% is tied for the highest of his career with his rookie season of 2012.
 I don’t think the fault was all his Sunday — the line was down to its fourth-string right tackle by the end of the game and didn’t play to the level it had been early in the year.
 And Seattle is lacking in receiving options after the big two of DK Metcalf and Tyler Lockett.
 David Moore, the third receiver, has just 21 yards receiving on eight catches the past four games.
 But Wilson is the $35 million man, and as such he’s the one Seattle counts on to get out of this offensive malaise.
 The thought here is that going back to having a running game that strikes fear into opponents would greatly help.
 The return of Rashaad Penny to game action in a week or two (I doubt he’d be ready this week) could address that.

 Jude: Wilson is broken.
 At least, he is compared with what he was in September, when he made MVP performances routine.
 And, look, if Sunday’s head-scratching game was a one-off issue, then you could chalk it up as “one of those days” and tip your cap to the Giants for a masterful defensive scheme.
 But this wasn’t an aberration for Wilson.
 This has been building for weeks.
 His production has been steadily declining since Seattle’s 5-0 start.
 And, sure, some of that regression had to happen — he was doing things no QB in NFL history had done, and in hindsight it wasn’t fair to expect him to keep up that pace.
 But for him to fall off a cliff like he has?
 No one saw this coming.
 His regression hit a low point — at least, the Seahawks hope it’s the low point — Sunday.
 Wilson was more hesitant and more confused than we’ve seen him in a long, long time.
 Coach Pete Carroll said Monday morning that Wilson is OK physically (and even if Wilson wasn’t healthy, no one would acknowledge so publicly); the more pressing issue seems to be Wilson’s mindset — the idea that he’s trying to do too much, trying to be perfect while also being too careful.
 No, he doesn’t need to be perfect to give his team a chance to win, but it’s painfully obvious that he needs to be better than he was Sunday.